Click on the blue course titles for more information.

 This course will consider the emerging discipline of sustainability systems research from an integrative natural and social science perspective.
 We will start off with a study of carrying capacity in ecological systems and move on to theories of ecological resilience, adaptation and restoration....
 READ MORE

-Do you want to make the systems you work and live in more environmentally, socially and economically sustainable?
-Systems Thinking is an integral part of understanding sustainability.
-Systems Thinking will enable you to see “the big picture” (the forest and the trees).
-Systems Thinking synthesizes...
+How can we design the systems that we work and live in to be more environmentally, socially and economically sustainable?
+Systems Thinking is integral to understanding sustainability.
+Systems Thinking enables you to see “the big picture” by synthesizing information from many different perspectives...
 READ MORE

 Objective of this course is to familiarize students with both the science and art of herbalism/herbology/phytotherapy and its approach as a holistic modality.
 Students explore the historical perspectives of Herbalism, as well as its present-day context within both the realms of complementary/...
 READ MORE

 “So what are you doing after you graduate with that ENVS major?”
 This one-credit winter session course aims to assist ENVS seniors toward the threshold of graduation and environmentally-related work.
 A range of activities will challenge and help you assess and represent well your values, knowledge...
 READ MORE

 The primary objective of this class is to provide understanding of the history, global evolution, current issues, leadership skill standards, ethics and future trends in wilderness education and leadership.
 Secondarily, students will pursue skill mastery in concrete leadership "hard skills" (...
 READ MORE